manen/signals/roadmap.md

 ## todo

-- overhaul `Tool::PlaceForeign`, only allow foreigns with the same `inst_id` to be next to each other
+- [x] overhaul `Tool::PlaceForeign`, only allow foreigns with the same `inst_id` to be next to each other
   - (i can pretty much just rewrite it from scratch, `IngameWorld::generate` exists idk why it's all manual)

 ### - world customization

+this is next up, all this is easy once we have `sui` in a state where dialogs are easy

+- finally centralize all rendering

+the rest:

 - custom name, color
 - inputs & outputs custom name, inputs custom color